nanliu/puppetlabs-appdirector/README.md

 ## Module Installation

-The githumodule only needs to be installed on the client accessing the vFabric Application Director management console.
-The github repo provides example scripts, as well as a translation utility to map Puppet modules to Application Director compatible service scripts.
+The (github repo)[https://github.com/puppetlabs/puppetlabs-appdirector.git] needs to be installed on the client accessing the vFabric Application Director management console.
+The repo provides example scripts, as well as a translation utility to map Puppet modules to vFabric Application Director compatible service scripts.

 Requirements:

 * Puppet Enterprise 2.5.0+
-* or Ruby 1.8.7 and Puppet opensource 2.7.14+.
+* or Ruby 1.8.7 and Puppet open source 2.7.14+.

 Installation: